France vs Italy Skiing, Which is Better for A Skiing Holiday?

 Both countries find themselves very high on the priority list of foodies before even considering them for a skiing holiday.
 Of course, a huge part of choosing between the two countries comes down to personal preference.

 While France boasts excellent fine dining, this isn’t exactly for everyone.
 Children, in particular, might have some trouble getting used to the decadent food on offer.
-Another factor is the cost – which can be quite high at French resorts (but still considerably cheaper than Switzerland!)
+Another factor is the cost - which can be quite high at French resorts (but still considerably cheaper than in Switzerland!)

 Italy on the other hand has pretty much something for everyone.
 There aren’t too many people that don’t love a great pizza or pasta dish.
 What’s more, Italy is famous for having excellent pricing when it comes to eating out.